-- A2.1.1 Refrigerators 4.5 cubic feet or less and microwaves 1500 watts or less are permitted.
+A2.1.1 Refrigerators 4.5 cubic feet or less and microwaves 1500 watts or less are permitted.
 Each student is permitted to have a microwave and mini fridge with the exception of Osprey Village.
-These appliances must be plugged directly into an outlet and cannot be plugged into a surge protector. - Osprey Village Residents: Apartments are limited to 2 microwaves and two mini- fridges per unit to prevent overloading of circuits. - A2.1.3 Small appliances without exposed heating elements (e.g., blenders, Keurig, hand mixers, water cooler dispensers) are permitted in student rooms with proper usage. - A2.1.4 Toasters, toaster ovens, pressure cookers, air fryers, coffee pots, and electric grills are permitted in the residence halls, but should be utilized in designated cooking lounges and not in student rooms. - The only exception is in Osprey Village and The Flats at UNF where residents can use them in their kitchen.
-Toasters, toaster ovens, pressure cookers, air fryers, coffee pots, and electric grills found plugged in within student rooms may lead to discipline.
+These appliances must be plugged directly into an outlet and cannot be plugged into a surge protector.

+Osprey Village Residents: Apartments are limited to 2 microwaves and two mini- fridges per unit to prevent overloading of circuits.

+- A2.1.2 Small appliances without exposed heating elements (e.g., blenders, Keurig, hand mixers, water cooler dispensers) are permitted in student rooms with proper usage. - A2.1.3 Toasters, toaster ovens, pressure cookers, air fryers, coffee pots, and electric grills are permitted in the residence halls, but should be utilized in designated cooking lounges and not in student rooms.

+• The only exception is in Osprey Village and The Flats at UNF where residents can use them in their kitchen.
+Toasters, toaster ovens, pressure cookers, air fryers, coffee pots, and electric grills can only be used in the space's kitchen.